aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 **Install the IoT sensor simulator**

-Open a new terminal window then switch to the app's sensor folder (aws-appsync-iot-core-realtime-dashboard/sensor).
+Open a new terminal window then switch to the app's **sensor** folder (aws-appsync-iot-core-realtime-dashboard/sensor).

-Install the Node js packages, and run the Node js app to create your sensor as a 'Thing' in AWS IoT Core.
+Install the Node js packages, and run the Node js app to create your sensor as a _Thing_ in AWS IoT Core.
 It will also create and install the certificates your sensor needs to authenticate to IoT Core.

+From the app's **sensor** folder:

 ```
-$ cd ../sensor
 $ npm install
 $ node create-sensors.js
 ```

-*Note - this will create the sensor using your default AWS profile account and region.
-If you have not specified a default region in your local AWS configuration, it will default to us-east-1.
+_*Note - this will create the sensor using your default AWS profile account and region.
+If you have not specified a default region in your local AWS configuration, it will default to us-east-1._

 If you do not have a **default** profile or you are using a profile other than **default**, run the app with an AWS_PROFILE environment variable specifiying the profile name you would like to use.